 Nonlinear optical techniques, such as vibrationally-resonant sum frequency spectroscopy (VR-SFS), are being increasingly applied to the study of biologically important problems.
-We have developed a novel approach to VR-SFS using ultrafast (< 50 femtosecond) lasers to generate infrared pulses that are spectrally very broad, enabling us to obtain the entire vibrational spectrum of a sample in a single laser pulse, and with ultrafast time resolution.
-Forbidden in isotropic bulk media (e.g., liquids, gases, and solids such as silicon), second-order nonlinear spectroscopies are uniquely sensitive to interfaces.
-We are currently studying (1) the structure and kinetics of small molecules interacting with solid supported biomimetic membranes and vesicles in solution, (2) the molecular orientation and kinetic incorporation of membrane-bound enzymes, drugs and proteins, (3) the structure and hybridization kinetics of DNA immobilized on surfaces, and (4) the dependence of peptide signaling sequence structure in cell adhesion studies, important for tissue engineering.
+We have developed a novel approach to VR-SFS using ultrafast (< 50 femtosecond) lasers to generate infrared pulses that have a broad spectrum which enables us to obtain the entire vibrational spectrum of a sample in a single laser pulse, and with ultrafast time resolution.
+This spectroscopy is forbidden in isotropic bulk media (e.g., liquids, gases, and solids such as silicon), and is uniquely sensitive to interfaces.
+We are currently studying (1) the structure and kinetics of small molecules interacting with solid supported biomimetic membranes and vesicles in solution, (2) the molecular orientation and kinetic incorporation of membrane-bound enzymes, drugs and proteins, (3) the structure and hybridization kinetics of DNA immobilized on surfaces, and (4) the dependence of peptide signaling sequence structure in cell adhesion studies, important for tissue engineering and implants.

 In a new class of experiments, we are developing ultraviolet-infrared doubly-resonant SFS to enhance sensitivity to measure the secondary structure and amino acid orientation of immobilized proteins at interfaces, important for drug design, biomaterials and biosensors.
 This interdisciplinary research uses many different techniques of interface preparation and characterization, and involves scientists from several NIST divisions.